 Daniel Briere scored twice, once on the power play, and Max Pacioretty also scored with the man advantage, his 27th of the year.
 Brendan Gallagher netted his 15th for the Canadiens, and Alexei Emelin scored his second of the season.

 Budaj, who stopped 27 shots, made his second straight start after turning aside 28 shots during an overtime loss one day earlier against Detroit.

 "You can tell the bench guys wanted to battle back for him because he certainly worked hard," Therrien said.

-He filled in for Price, who was named the top goaltender at the games after going 5-0-0 with a 0.59 goals-against average and two shutouts, leading Team Canada to a gold medal.
+He filled in for Price, who was named the top goaltender at the Olympic Games after going 5-0 with a 0.59 goals-against average and two shutouts, leading Team Canada to a gold medal.
 Price, who aggravated a lower-body injury sustained in Sochi, will be re-evaluated Friday.

 "Credit to the team because they stuck with it, they battled for me and we got the two points," Budaj said.

 Crosby, who leads the NHL with 80 points, scored his 29th and added an assist.
 Neal scored his 21st for his 300th career point and also had an assist, while Malkin provided two assists, both extending six-game point streaks.